Updated on 2024-07-24 GMT+08:00

 Suggestions for non-malicious processes

-2. Check whether Windows Update is running on the backend.
+2. Check whether Windows Update is running.

 5. If the ECS configuration meets the application requirements, deploy applications separately.
 For example, deploy the database and applications separately.